ToF-/Domain/README.md

                             ((",",r):_) -> return (",",r)
                             _           -> []
 ```
-Since `readsPrec` is chaining computations on the list monad -- it reads a `Category`, then a comma (and discards it), then a `Double` value -- it will result in an empty list as soon as one of the three parsers fails.
+`readsPrec` is chaining computations on the list monad: it first reads a `Category`, then a comma (discarding it), then a `Double` value.
+Chaining these three parsers ensures that the evaluation will result in an empty list as soon as one of the three parsers returns an empty list.

 ```
 > read "Foo, 42" :: Transaction ⏎
 Transaction {transactionCategory = Category "Foo", transactionAmount = 42.0}
-it :: Transaction

 > read ", 42" :: Transaction ⏎
 *** Exception: Prelude.read: no parse